williamwang0/Blink-Detection/README.md

 * OpenCV 3.0+

 #### Usage
-* To begin the program: `python3  face-detection.py`
+* To begin the program: `python3  blink-detection.py`
-* type 'q' in video window to quit
+* Type 'q' in video window to quit
 * Number of times blinked is displayed in the terminal

 ## Demo